asulibraries/MergePDF/README.md

 1. Appends `/members-list?_format=json` to the resource URL
 2. Expects a JSON array with objects containing:
    - `nid` - Unique identifier for the member
-   - `field_*` - Fields containing file URLs
+   - `field_*` - Fields containing file URLs (collects all URLs for each nid)
-3. Downloads the first file for each unique `nid`
+3. For each unique `nid`:
+   - Attempts to download and convert files in order
+   - If conversion fails, retries with the next available URL
+   - Skips the nid if no URL produces a valid PDF
-4. Converts non-PDF files to PDF with OCR (currently only supports images)
+4. Converts non-PDF files to PDF with OCR (currently supports image formats)
+5. Processes nids sequentially to maintain page ordering
-5. Merges all PDFs into a single document
+6. Merges all PDFs into a single document
-6. Returns the merged PDF
+7. Returns the merged PDF

 ## Supported File Formats

 The application automatically converts the following formats to PDF:
-- **Images**: PNG, JPG, JPEG, GIF, BMP, TIFF, etc.
+- **Images**: PNG, JPG, TIFF, Jpeg2000, etc.
 - **PDF**: Already in PDF format (no conversion needed)

 ## Example Member List Format